clayc03/eli-king-fitness/README.md

 Eli King Fitness is a website of a personal trainer advertising his services in Almere, Netherlands.
 Eli King Fitness offers personal training classes and also group classes for Beginners and Advanced fitness enthusiasts.

 Users of this website will be able to learn more about the founder himself Eli King, the group class schedules and time slots for personal training sessions.
-The website will also provide information of the different prices for each group class and private session, contact details and where the gym is located.
+The website will also provide information on the different prices for each group class and private session, contact details and where the gym is located.

 ![Mockup screenshot](/assets/images/cover-page-readme.png)

 ## [View life website in github pages](https://clayc03.github.io/eli-king-fitness/)

 <u>*Disclaimer - This website is for educational purpose only*</u>

 <hr>

 ## **[Table of Contents](#contents)**